laukstein/do-spaces/README.md

         uses: actions/checkout@main
         with:
           fetch-depth: 0
-      - name: Sync on DigitalOcean Space, purge changes from DigitalOcean CDN
+      - name: Sync DigitalOcean Spac, purge changes from the CDN
         uses: laukstein/do-spaces@main
         env:
           DO_TOKEN: ${{ secrets.DO_TOKEN }}